qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_gui.rst

 raster layers, executing Processing algorithms or rendering several layers in the map view, a progress bar is displayed in the status bar.

+When editing a vector layer, the area and total length or perimeter of the feature being digitized can also be displayed here, if enabled in :menuselection:`Settings --> Options --> Digitizing` under the :guilabel:`Measurements` group.

 Control the map canvas
 ----------------------